 The apparent retention rate is the number of school students in a designated level/year of education expressed as a percentage of their respective cohort group.
-To calculate the apparent retention rate of full-time secondary school students in Tasmania, the total of full-time students in Year 12 in August 2007 is divided by the number of full-time students in the base year, which is Year 7.
+To calculate the apparent retention rate of full-time secondary school students in Tasmania, the total of full-time students in Year 12 in August 2008 is divided by the number of full-time students that were in Year 7 in 2003.
 The resultant figure is converted to a percentage.
 Care should be taken in interpreting apparent retention rates as the method of calculation does not take into account a range of factors.
-Please refer to paragraphs 21 and 22 of the explanatory notes in Schools, Australia, 2007 (cat no. 4221.0).
+Please refer to paragraphs 20 and 22 of the explanatory notes in Schools, Australia, 2008 (ABS cat no. 4221.0).

 STUDENTS ACHIEVING BENCHMARK

-In general, the results for Tasmania for 2006 show that the large majority of Years 3, 5 and 7 students are achieving at the benchmark level or better in reading, writing and numeracy.
-The highest percentage results for Tasmania were gained by Year 3 and Year 5 students for reading where both cohorts saw 94.1% of students achieving at the benchmark level or better; the lowest percentage result was gained by Year 9 for writing (84.1%) and Year 5 for reading (89.7%).
+In general, the results for Tasmania for 2008 show that the large majority of Years 3, 5, 7 and 9 students are achieving at the benchmark level or better in reading, writing and numeracy.
+The highest percentage results for Tasmania were gained by Year 3 students for writing and numeracy where this cohort saw a respective 97.1% and 96.7% of students achieving at the benchmark level or better; the lowest percentage results were gained by Year 9 for writing (84.1%) and Year 5 for reading (89.7%).

-Ministerial Council on Education, Employment, Training and Youth Affairs (MCEETYA)
+Ministerial Council for Education, Early Childhood Development and Youth Affairs (MCEECDYA)